Total $\mathbb{A}$-variation flows: Introduction

-which has been studied by Andreu, Caselles, Maz\'on, and others in \cite{Nonlinearboundary,andreu2001,bellettini2002total,andreu2001dirichlet,andreu2002some}, see also the references therein.
-For $\mathbb{A}=\text{D}$ and $f(x,\text{D}u)$ which is continuous in $x$ and which is differentiable in the gradient variable, existence, and uniqueness were shown in \cite{Caselles}.
-Recently Maz\'on and G\'orny also showed existence and uniqueness for $f(x,\text{D}u)$, which is continuous in $x$, but not neccessarily regular in the gradient variable in \cite{gorny2022duality}.
-Integrands of the type $f(x,u,\text{D}u)$, with regularity assumptions on $f$, but without the assumption of convexity in the joint variable have been considered in \cite{Mazon3}.
-Integrands of the type $f(x,\text{D}u)$, where $f$ is $1$-homogenous in the gradient variable, but allowed to be irregular in $x$ have been considered in \cite{Moll}.
+Such problems have a long history and many specific cases have already been studied before, the first, to the best of the authors knowledge, being the parabolic version of the (nonparametric) minimal surface problem, that is $\de_t u-\div\frac{\mathrm{D} u}{\sqrt{1+|\mathrm{D} u|^2}}$=0, considered in \cite{lichnewsky1978pseudosolutions}, and which corresponds to $F=\int \sqrt{1+|\mathrm{D}u|^2}\dx$.

-So-called variational solutions, which are not based on abstract semigroup theory and e.g.\ allow for time-dependent boundary conditions have been studied e.g.\ in \cite{Bgelein2016,Kinnunen,Schtzler}, but also only for the full gradient and under regularity assumptions on the integrand $f$.
+Another typical model example is the total variation flow $ \de_t u-\div\left(\frac{\text{D}u}{|\text{D}u|} \right)=0$, which is motivated by image restoration models and corresponds to $F=\int_\Omega |\mathrm{D}u|\dx$.
+A good theory of the concept of solution and the existence and uniqueness was developed in \cite{Nonlinearboundary,andreu2001,bellettini2002total,andreu2001dirichlet,andreu2002some}, see also the references therein.
+These techniques (which are in a similar spirit to the ones used in this paper) were also generalised to the more general case $F=\int_\Omega f(x,\mathrm{D}u)\dx$ with some continuity assumptions on $f$ in \cite{Caselles,gorny2022duality,Mazon3}.
+The case of a general rough $f$ has, to the best of the authors' knowledge, only been considered for $1$-homogeneous $f$ in \cite{Moll}.

-To the best of the author's knowledge, the case of a general convex $f$ with linear growth with no regularity or continuity assumptions has not been studied for $\mathbb{A}=\text{D}$ so far.
+A different approach based on variational inequalities, which does for instance allow for time-dependent boundary conditions, but gives less ``pointwise'' control of the solutions, has been established in \cite{Bgelein2016,Kinnunen,Schtzler,bogelein2016obstacle,bogelein2015time}.

-For $\mathbb{A}\neq \text{D}$, previous work has been much more focused on elliptic/minimization problems.
-Most attention has gone to the prototypical case $\mathbb{A}=\sym$.
-In this case, the space $\BVA$ is called the space of functions of bounded deformation, abbreviated $\BD$, and was first studied in \cite{suquet1978existence,MR0537013,MR0592100}.
-Elliptic problems involving linear growth and the symmetric gradient were first studied in \cite{MR0592713}.
+For $\mathbb{A}\neq \text{D}$ the prototypical case is $\mathbb{A}=\sym$.
+In this case, the space $\BVA$ is called the space of functions of bounded deformation, abbreviated $\BD$, and was first studied in \cite{suquet1978existence,MR0537013,Temam}.
+Elliptic problems involving linear growth and the symmetric gradient were first studied in \cite{MR0592713} and come from contexts such as plasticity \cite{suquet1978existence,Temam}, or fluid mechanics in the form of e.g.\ the inviscid Bingham model \cite{bouchut2025h1,bouchut2014convergence} or sea-ice models \cite{brandt2022rigorous,liu2022well,denk2025singular}.